 Discussion

 As of 2017, there are 16,200 people living with cochlear implants in the UK, 1400 of whom received their implants between 2016-17 (BCIG, 2017).
 The availability of cochlear implants has been restricted by the cost entailed and an uncertainty as to which patient groups would benefit from them.
 The majority of patients in the UK are implanted based on NICE criteria (Figure 1).
-However, centres such as ours are starting to extend eligibility to patients with detectable cochlear dead regions, though the functional outcome of these patients is unknown.
+However, centres such as ours are starting to extend eligibility to patients with detectable DRs, though the functional outcome of these patients is unknown.
 Here we present the largest series to date of recipients eligible through such criteria (Figure 2), and the only series comparing these patients to matched controls.

 The presence of profound hearing loss can make TEN testing difficult or, in cases, impossible.
 We accept that patients with severe-profound hearing loss may have DRs.
-Our study does not compare patients with DRs to those without DRs; it compares patients who fit NICE TA166 criteria (controls) against those who do not fulfil criteria but who receive TEN testing, have DRs confirmed, and are subsequently implanted.
-The scope of this cohort study is primarily to investigate whether testing for dead regions is worthwhile in the work-up of patients for possible cochlear implantation.
+Our study does not compare patients with DRs to those without DRs; it compares patients who fitted NICE TA166 criteria (controls) against those who did not fulfil criteria but who received TEN testing, had DRs confirmed, and were subsequently implanted.
+The scope of this cohort study is primarily to investigate whether testing for DRs is worthwhile in the work-up of patients for possible cochlear implantation.

-There are several theoretical concerns about cochlear implantation in patients with cochlear dead regions.
+There are several theoretical concerns about cochlear implantation in patients with DRs.
 The first concern is that detected DRs could represent isolated inner hair cell deficits or isolated cochlear nerve damage, and only the former would theoretically benefit from implantation.
-However, it is likely that patients eligible through NICE criteria also have dead regions, but either had hearing too poor to use the TEN test, or testing was not performed because they already met criteria.
+However, it is likely that patients eligible through NICE criteria also have DR, but either had hearing too poor to use the TEN test, or testing was not performed because they already met criteria.
 Moreover, the DR group had a mean BKB score of 23% pre-operatively (a significant functional impairment, though these patients did not meet current NICE audiological criteria), which improved to 78% post-operatively.
-This is comparable to results reported in a small case series by Moualed et al., 2018, and suggests that, in general, patients with dead regions do indeed benefit from cochlear implantation, and that cochlear dead regions are more likely to represent hair cell loss rather than neuronal loss.
+This is comparable to results reported in a small case series by Moualed et al., 2018, and suggests that, in general, patients with DRs do indeed benefit from cochlear implantation, and that DRs are more likely to represent inner hair cell loss rather than neuronal loss.

 The second concern is whether patients eligible through extended criteria (Figure 2) will gain as much benefit as those eligible through conventional NICE criteria.
 Our matched case-control analysis shows no significant difference between mean age at implantation or median post-operative functional outcomes between these two groups.